-We’ve already touched upon the growth of the internet in terms of market share as a marketing medium, but in addition the growth of mobile and advancements in mobile technology has meant a whole new terrain has come into view and tied in with this of course are the plethora of apps conducive to online marketing that are flooding the market on a daily basis.
+We’ve already touched upon the growth of the internet in terms of market share as a marketing medium, but in addition the growth of mobile and advancements in mobile technology has meant a whole new terrain has come into view and tied in with this of course are the plethora of apps conducive to internet marketing that are flooding the market on a daily basis.
 Perhaps, however, even more significantly two fundamental shifts have taken place.

 - Consumer expectations have radically changed.
 It is now 100% taken for granted that customers can look up your company, find peer reviews and ratings and a healthy, vibrant website that doesn’t take anything for granted.

 - Your competition has adapted to this, which by necessity means you must too.

 When you factor in the reality that all of this is becoming more important year on year then it is high time to take online marketing very seriously indeed.

 The first thing you must consider before doing anything with your online marketing is whether you know your customer profile on a near molecular level!
 If you don’t fully understand who you are targeting and what their habits, questions, needs and demands are then your campaign will be akin to firing off signals into space hoping that an alien spacecraft intercepts your message.
 How do you get to know more about your customers, you might ask?
 Well, you can begin by asking your current customers a whole host of questions including:

 - How did you find out about our company?

 - Why did you choose to buy from our company?

 - Why do you remain loyal to our company?